- About Us

 The types of lens used in replacement surgery can, for suitable patients, improve the eye vision and reduce dependency on spectacles post-operatively.
+Options available include:

-Multifocal, premium lens: a multifocal lens can help provide excellent vision at all distances, under all lighting conditions – day and night.
+A multifocal lens can help provide excellent vision at all distances, under all lighting conditions – day and night.

 A monofocal lens has a fixed focus length, meaning that spectacles will typically still be required for near vision.

 A toric lens has an uneven surface, and is used to correct astigmatism.